Categorical Fermionic Actions and Minimal Modular Extensions: Introduction

+\begin{Remark} Part (1) provides an obstruction theory for the modularizable case, reducing the problem to the vanishing of a single cohomology class.
+Part (2) reveals the structure of the non-modularizable case: one must first construct a minimal extension $\cS$ of the slightly degenerate category $\cB_G$, then verify that $\cS$ admits a fermionic super-group action compatible with the original $G$-action on $\cB_G$.
+The necessity of fermionic structures in part (2) motivates our systematic development of fermionic action theory in Section \ref{acciosuper}.

+The condition in part (2)(b) is subtle: not every $G$-action on $\cS$ extends to a fermionic $\bigl(\widetilde{G},z\bigr)$-action, and even when such extensions exist, they may not preserve the subcategory $\cB_G$.
+This compatibility requirement is encoded in the fermionic action structure and will be analyzed in detail using cohomological obstructions in Theorem~\ref{theorem:bstruction fermionicaction}. \end{Remark}

+Johnson-Freyd and Reutter \cite{JFR} recently demonstrated that every slightly degenerate braided fusion category admits a minimal nondegenerate extension, thereby resolving a longstanding open problem.
+Their analysis, based on fusion 2-categories, shows that the relevant obstruction—lying in $H^5\bigl(K(\mathbb{Z}_2,2);\mathbb{C}^\times\bigr)\cong \mathbb{Z}_2$—vanishes universally.
+This result, combined with our obstruction theory for the Tannakian case, significantly advances the classification program for minimal nondegenerate extensions of braided fusion categories.
+Our work complements these findings by clarifying the conditions for existence and elucidating the nature of the obstructions, offering a perspective that integrates with the result of \cite{JFR}.

-The paper is organized as follows.
+The paper is organized as follows:

-In Section \ref{section: preliminaries} we recall necessary definitions and results about fusion categories, braided and symmetric fusion categories and actions of groups on a fusion categories.
+In Section \ref{section: preliminaries}, we recall necessary definitions and results about fusion categories, braided and symmetric fusion categories, and actions of groups on fusion categories.

 Section \ref{acciosuper} develops the theory of fermionic actions on fermionic fusion categories and spin-braided fusion categories.
-In Theorem \ref{theorem: equivalencia dequivariantizacion- equivariantizacion} and Corollary \ref{coro: equivalencia dequivariantizacion- equivariantizacion braided case} we prove a 2-equivalence between the 2-category of fermionic fusion categories with fermionic action of a super-group $(\widetilde{G},z)$ and the 2-category of fusion categories over $\Rep(\widetilde{G},z)$; analog to \cite[Theorem 4.18]{DGNO}.
-We define a cohomological obstruction to the existence of fermionic action and also a group theoretical interpretation of this obstruction.
-Finally, we present some results about fermionic actions on non-degenerate spin-braided fusion categories of dimension four.
+In Theorem~\ref{theorem: equivalencia dequivariantizacion- equivariantizacion} and Corollary~\ref{coro: equivalencia dequivariantizacion- equivariantizacion braided case}, we prove a 2-equivalence between the 2-category of fermionic fusion categories with fermionic actions of a super-group \smash{$\bigl(\widetilde{G},z\bigr)$} and the 2-category of fusion categories over \smash{$\Rep\bigl(\widetilde{G},z\bigr)$}, analogous to \cite[Theorem~4.18]{DGNO}.
+We define a~cohomological obstruction to the existence of fermionic actions and provide a group-theoretical interpretation of this obstruction.
+Finally, we present results about fermionic actions on non-degenerate spin-braided fusion categories of dimension four.